tizianocitro/learning/aws-certified-developer-associate/17-cloudwatch-eventbridge-xray-cloudtrail/README.md

 ### 17.2.1 EC2 Detailed Monitoring

-By default, EC2 instance metrics have metrics every 5 minutes, but with detailed monitoring enabled (for a cost), you get data every 1 minute.
+By default, EC2 instance metrics have metrics every 5 minutes, but **with detailed monitoring enabled (for a cost), you get data every 1 minute**.
-- **Use detailed monitoring if you want to scale faster for your ASG**.
+- Use detailed monitoring if you want to scale faster for your ASG.

 AWS free tier allows us to have 10 detailed monitoring metrics.